SCLW/Circuitry-Based-Sound/readme.md

 ### Logic Control

 In digital electronics, [binary code](https://en.wikipedia.org/wiki/Binary_code "binary code") is represented by two defined voltage levels that are specified by the used technology and circuit.
 Everything below a certain voltage threshold level is recognized as 0 and everything above a certain threshold level is recognized as 1.
 A voltage level in between the two thresholds is not defined or forbidden and will produce false output triggers.
 CMOS digital inputs have a high impedance and pick up thermal noise voltages if left floating.
 Unused inputs should be tied to a defined voltage.
-Other input configurations (e.g. taster, toggle switches,) require [pull-up or pull-down resistors](/readme.md#pull-up-and-pull-down-resistors "pull-up or pull-down").
+Other input configurations (e.g. push button, toggle switches) require [pull-up or pull-down resistors](/readme.md#pull-up-and-pull-down-resistors "pull-up or pull-down").
 The two states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".

 <!-- IMAGE -->